.

 About this site

-Buying a used or 2nd hand motorcycle is a great way of getting the model that you want at a discounted price.
+Buying a used or 2nd hand motorcycle is a great way of getting the model that you really want at a discounted or cheaper price.
 Like cars buying a used motorcycle doesn't mean you have to settle for 2nd best either.
 For example some may have all the accessories you could possibly want, like hard luggage frames or panniers, tank protectors, chromed wheels, heated grips, higher wind shield and even cruise control and more.

 However like all used vehicles, motorcycles or cars you have to wary about the condition.

-The worst case scenario a seemingly immaculate condition bike with next to no kilometers may seem perfect however these are mechanical and something sitting for that long will required an amount of reconditioning.
+The worst case scenario a seemingly immaculate condition bike with next to no kilometres may seem perfect however these are mechanical and something sitting for that long will required an amount of reconditioning.
 Tyres, battery and possibly brake, fuel spark plugs, and oil and cooling systems even official maintenance recalls will need to be examined and cleaned out or replaced before the bike can be ridden.
-Likewise looking at the best case scenario a high milage motorcycle but looks reasonable may be a better choice because it's been properly maintained with new tyres and high value accessories.
+Likewise looking at the best case scenario a high mileage motorcycle but looks reasonable may be a better choice because it's been properly maintained with new tyres and high value accessories.

 So what to look for to get the best condition used motorcycle: